Program Guidelines

 • painting materials,

-• basic ground coverings such as mulch for bare soil around the dripline of a property,
+• basic ground coverings such as mulch for bare soil around the drip-line of a property,

 • a lead risk assessment by a licensed lead risk assessor,